Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Here’s a typical payday loan example:

-A storefront payday loan requires you to visit the location and complete some paperwork.
-You must allow the lender to access your checking account or provide a postdated check for the loan amount and fees.
+To get a storefront payday loan, you’ll need to visit the location and complete some paperwork.
+You either allow the lender access to your checking account or provide a postdated check for the loan amount plus fees.

 Typical loan amounts are $100 to $1,000, a sizable sum to carry out of the storefront.
 An online payday loan, though just as expensive, deposits the proceeds directly into your bank account — no need to carry around large sums of cash on your person.

-The procedure to get a payday loan from an online lender-matching service is almost identical to that for personal loans.
-You submit a loan request form, and you are transferred to the lender of your choice.
-Then you can arrange for the money to go to your bank account as soon as the next business day.
+The process to obtain a payday loan from an online lender-matching service closely mirrors that of personal loans.
+You fill out a loan request form, and then you’re connected to your chosen lender.
+You can then arrange for the funds to be transferred to your bank account as soon as the next business day.

 Credit Union Payday Alternative Loans